 Demonstration trajectories of an agent going to the left, middle and right jumppads.

-We find that our fine-tuned agent has an increased success rate for reaching all three jumppads.
+We find that our fine-tuned agent has an increased success rate for reaching all three jumppads, now only failing to reach a jumppad around 10% of the time.
 However, the agent still does not have a preference for a particular jumppad, and reaches all three in roughly even proportions (as expected from the training data).

 Fine-tuned imitation learning agent jumppad success rates.

-While these demonstration trajectories can be successfully used for fine-tuning our agent, we find that training an agent from scratch on these limited trajectories does not perform as well.
-For example, we find that pre-training makes the agent more robust to going out of distribution of the fine-tuning trajectories, since the agent has additional information from pre-training on how to return to the distribution of desired trajectories.
+It is now natural to wonder whether pre-training the agent was beneficial, or would training directly on the fine-tuning trajectories have been just as effective?
+To answer this question, we train an equivalent agent from scratch on the fine-tuning trajectories.
+Interestingly, we find that this agent does not perform as well as the pre-trained agent.
+By reviewing trajectories to compare behaviors, we observe that pre-training generally makes the agent more robust to going out of distribution of the fine-tuning trajectories, since the agent has additional information from pre-training on how to return to the distribution of desired trajectories.
+An example of this phenomenon is demonstrated below.

 The general pre-trained agent (left) is more robust to going out-of-distribution than the fine-tuned only agent (right).
-This simple example demonstrates the benefits of incorporating larger scale data with unsupervised pre-training.
+This simple but illustrative example demonstrates the benefits of incorporating general behavior data with unsupervised pre-training.
+(Refresh page to align left and right videos for best comparison)

 Preference Modeling

 Still following the LLM alignment pipeline, we now train a reward model to capture our preferences about the fine-tuned agent’s behavior.
-In our work we use synthetic preferences to investigate how performance scales with preference labels (a proxy for human labellilng time).
-We find that initializing the reward model with the pre-trained agent enables the reward model to capture our preferences much more accurately, enabling strong performance with comparatively few preference labels.
+In our paper we use synthetic preferences to investigate how performance scales with preference labels (a proxy for human labeling time).
+We find that initializing the reward model with the pre-trained agent allows the reward model to capture our preferences much more accurately, enabling strong performance with comparatively few preference labels.
+This again demonstrates that progress in LLMs can be beneficial in the context of agents.

 Reward model test performances.

-We can now align our agent with our preferences by further fine-tuning our agent with reinforcement learning using our reward models.
-We find that we are able to significantly improve alignment efficiency via first fine-tuning on the trajectories which are labelled with the greatest reward.
-This is similar to Reinforced Self-Training (ReST) (Gulcehre et al. 2023) introduced for LLM alignment.
-We term this additional alignment step preference fine-tuning.
+We can now align the agent with our preferences by further fine-tuning the agent online with reinforcement learning using the reward models.
+To improve online alignemnt efficiency, we take inspiration from Reinforced Self-Training (ReST) (Gulcehre et al. 2023), originally introduced for efficient LLM alignment, and first fine-tuning on the trajectories which are labelled with the greatest reward.
+We refer to this additional alignment step as preference fine-tuning.

 We find that with this improved alignment procedure we are able to reliably align our agent within our limited compute budget to reach both the left and the right jumppads.